-What Is a Prenup and How Do You Get One?
+What Is a Prenuptial Agreement and How Do You Get One?

 Whenever a high-profile couple’s impending divorce makes headlines, there’s often discussion of a prenup.
 A prenup, short for pre-nuptial agreement, is a legal document that describes what will happen to finances and assets during the marriage, and how the couple’s assets will be divided in the event of a divorce.
 It’s created before the wedding, which can make it a bit of an emotional tinderbox.
 Before you tie the knot, here what you need to know about a prenup.